varabyte/kotter/README.md

 For a trivial example, say you have a two-column grid with `targetWidth` set to 10.
 The first column is fixed to 4, and the second column is set to star-sized.
 The star-sized column will then receive 6 characters of space.

-Later, you can just update the fixed width column's value, and the next time Kotter runs, the star-sized column will automatically adjust to the remaining space.

 If you do not set the `targetWidth` at all, then all star-sized columns will shrink to size 1.

 #### Column builder